Mukura Victory Sports F.C.

-Mukura Victory Sports et Loisirs Football Club, commonly known as Mukura Victory Sports or simply Mukura, is an association football club from Butare (a city sometimes known as Huye), Rwanda.
+Mukura Victory Sports et Loisirs Football Club, commonly known as Mukura Victory Sports or simply Mukura, is a professional association football club from Butare, Rwanda.
 Founded in May 1963, the club currently competes in the Rwanda Premier League and plays its home games at Stade Huye.

 Mukura victory sports et Loisirs football club in February had stopped APR FC 51 unbeaten games in Rwanda premier league.

 History

 They won the Rwandan Cup on August 12, 2018, after beating Rayon Sports (3–1) on penalty shootout.
 The regular time had ended on 0–0 draw.